Apr 29, 2016

 Candidates can appear for the JEE Advanced a maximum of two times in consecutive years.

-3) What is my login id to apply for JEE (Advanced) ?
+2) What is my login ID to apply for JEE (Advanced) ?

 Your login is your JEE (Main) roll number.
-The password is same as that used for JEE(MAIN).
+The password is what you used for JEE (Main).

 Yes, you need to have at least one valid mobile number in the application form.